 While humans do have similar basic needs, we all want different things and have different beliefs and values.

-The worst is when you chase others desires, copy others beliefs (without a conscious thought) and don’t stay true to your values.
+The worst is when you chase others’ desires, copy others’ beliefs (without conscious thought), and don’t stay true to your values.
 To overcome this lethal situation, take the time to set your values, beliefs, and goals.

 In his book, Awaken The Giant Within, Tony Robbins suggests two kinds of values — end values and means values.

 When choosing your values, try to select the end values as opposed to means values.
 End values refer to what you ultimately want, whereas means values are the ways to achieve the end values.

 Freedom, growth, peace, love, impact, abundance, vitality are examples of end values.
 While money, health, relationships, fame, knowledge are examples of means values.

 When you focus on your end values, you reach your means values along the way.

 Once you’ve chosen your values, define each one in your own words with as much detail as possible.
 The clearer your definition, the more you will stick to your values and direct your energy towards them.

 And don’t worry, you can always change your values as you evolve.
 So pick your current values and stay true to yourself.

 If you struggle to find your end values, ask yourself why you want to reach your means values at least 5 times.